Pasta all’Amatriciana Recipe

 How to make Amatriciana pasta sauce

-One of Rome’s iconic quartet of pasta sauces (along with carbonara, gricia, and cacio e pepe), Amatriciana is a heavenly combination of sweet tomatoes and salty guanciale bacon with a slight hint of spiciness.
+One of Rome’s iconic quartet of pasta sauces (along with carbonara, gricia, and cacio e pepe), Amatriciana is a heavenly combination of sweet tomatoes, salty guanciale and pecorino cheese with a slight hint of spiciness.
 Originating in the town of Amatrice, north of Rome, it is now a staple dish in homes and restaurants of the Eternal City.

-6/7 San Marzano tomatoes, chopped (or 400g of canned tomatoes)
+6 or 7 San Marzano tomatoes, chopped (or 400g of peeled can tomatoes)

 1 tbsp extra virgin olive oil